Jinboi/math-game/README.md

 ## How It Works

 - **Menu Navigation**: Use the provided options to select and configure your game.
-- **Question** Generation: Questions are generated according to your chosen operation and difficulty level.
+- **Questions** Questions are generated according to your chosen operation and difficulty level.
 - **Timer**: The timer begins when you start answering and stops when you finish.
 - **History Recording**: After completing a game, your score and time are recorded in the history.